api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/deprecated/setting-authorizers-orig.md

 ## `authorizers`

-[EndpointStore.sol](../../../reference/protocols/request-response/general-structure.md#endpointstore-sol) keeps a list of [authorizer](../../../reference/protocols/request-response/authorizer.md) addresses for each `providerId`–`endpointId` pair.
+[EndpointStore.sol](../../../reference/protocols/request-response/general-structure.md#endpointstore-sol) keeps a list of [authorizer](../../../reference/protocols/request-response/authorizer.md) addresses for each `airnodeId`–`endpointId` pair.
 An authorizer is a contract that Airnode calls to check if it should respond to a specific request.
 It can enforce any kind of authorization policy that one could implement as a contract.